Vaiyu-Solutions/website/src/content/announcements/202607XX-ai-why-when-how.md

 The magic is that something predicting language this well can read ten thousand maintenance logs before lunch and tell you what is in them.
 It can draft a contract clause.
 It can reconcile four systems that have never once agreed on what a "department" is.

+The magic of ai is that it can process data very fast in a variety of vectors (reading maintenace logs, drafting a contract clause, so on).

 The trouble is that a prediction engine does not know things the way your controller knows things.
 When it is unsure, it does not go quiet.
 It guesses, fluently, in complete sentences, with excellent grammar.
-That is not a reason to walk away from it.
-It is a design constraint, and it is why anything built seriously shows its sources and keeps a named person on the decision.
+That is not a reason to walk away from it or get discouraged by it.
+It is how it is built that dictates its behavior, and it is why anything built seriously shows its sources and keeps a named person on the decision.
+This shows human participation.

 You will hear a lot about "agents" this year too.
 An agent is the same prediction engine given permission to go and do things: look something up, fill in a form, kick off a report.
 Useful.
-Also the reason oversight matters more rather than less.
+Also the reason oversight matters more rather than less. if you extend this capability to write an "agent", it will need human oversight to ensure it does not go off<[fim-middle]> the rails.

 The mental model we keep coming back to is a tireless junior analyst.
 Reads everything, never sleeps, drafts in seconds, and is occasionally wrong with total confidence.
 You would not let that analyst sign the wire transfer.
 You would happily put ten of them on the team.

-THE WHY: THE EVIDENCE GOES BOTH WAYS
+## THE WHY: THE EVIDENCE GOES BOTH WAYS

 The good evidence here does not come from vendor decks.
 It comes from randomized controlled trials, the same design used to test medicines.